 Ina Garten Grilled Shrimp Kabob requires little effort and yields a moist and juicy shrimp that tastes great the next day – if you have any leftovers.
 Love kabob?
 Try my Persian kabob recipes.

-During the summer months we are always outdoors enjoying the long sunny days.
+When the weather turns warm, my family and I are always outdoors enjoying the gorgeous sunny days.
 That means biking, swimming, frolicking on the beach and of course, grilling!
 We grill everything and love to eat outdoors, too.

 I am always on the lookout for easy recipes during the busy weeknights.
 Although you might think we’d have more free time over the summer, it’s like we’re even busier!
 So when I find an easy grilling recipe that the whole family loves, you know it’s making the meal rotation.